Protester critically injured after setting self on fire outside Israeli consulate in Atlanta

-ATLANTA (AP) — A protester was in critical condition Friday after setting themselves on fire outside the Israeli consulate in Atlanta, authorities said.
+ATLANTA (AP) — A protester was in critical condition Friday after setting themself on fire outside the Israeli consulate in Atlanta, authorities said.
 A security guard who tried to intervene was also injured.

 A Palestinian flag found at the scene was part of the protest, Atlanta Police Chief Darin Schierbaum said at a news conference.